DanielKhali1/ResearchGAPSO/README.md

 **Genetic Algorithms:** converge quickly although because of deceptive cases, are innaccurate.

-**Particle Swarm Optimization:** converge slowly although are more accurate because of how much ground they cover
+**Particle Swarm Optimization:** converge slowly although is more accurate because of how slowly it converges

+## Testing both Algorithms Together ##